Imperial Computer Science Entry Requirements

 As is standard for university application in the UK you’ll need to provide a Personal Statement with your UCAS Application.
 This statement is submitted online and has a maximum character limit of 4,000.

-The Personal Statement provides important context for your application.
-It’s your chance to explain why you want to study medicine, share your relevant experiences both in and outside of school, and highlight what you can contribute to the university if accepted.
+The Personal Statement provides important context for your application through three different questions.
+It’s your chance to explain why you want to study Computer Science, share your relevant experiences both in and outside of school, and highlight what you can contribute to the university if accepted.

-Imperial doesn’t have formal scoring or specific requirements for Personal Statements, but their selection criteria emphasize factors such as your motivation, community involvement, work experience, leadership skills, and extracurricular activities.
+Imperial doesn’t have formal scoring or specific requirements for Personal Statements, but their selection criteria emphasise factors such as your motivation, community involvement, work experience, leadership skills, and extracurricular activities.

 If you can clearly and concisely showcase each of these factors in your statement, you should have a strong chance of being invited to interviews, provided you meet the next set of requirements.
 Discover more tips for crafting your Personal Statement in our Ultimate Guide.